23 September 2017

 The Run Director is usually there early too.
 His job, at least in part, is to make sure everything runs smoothly and things are properly set up.
 He also has to organise all the volunteers, although the set up volunteers at Southampton have been doing it for so long they don’t need much organising.

 The next people to arrive are usually those who have volunteered to marshal, collect tokens, scan barcodes, tail run or manage the funnel.
 The RD is kept busy making sure everyone knows what they’re doing.
 He has to make sure there are marshals in all the right places on the course and that barcode scanners and timers all know how to work their equipment.
 All this happens before most people even arrive.

 The next job is giving instructions to the first time runners, then a general pre-run briefing and announcing any special milestones.
 The fancy new PA system means everyone can actually hear these days.
-Today two Spitfires, Lindy and Perri Seymour, were running milestone parkruns, Lindy was running for the hundredth time and Perri for the fiftieth.
+Today two running friends, Lindy and Perri Seymour, were running milestone parkruns, Lindy was running for the hundredth time and Perri for the fiftieth.
 You’d think they’d have made a bit of an effort to dress for the occasion!